rfeinberg3/ecomAssistant/documentation/README.md

 ### Searching ColBERTv2
 - This will be the main mechanism for the RAG portion of this project, and involves finding relevant data within an indexed database given a user query.
-- Development of search on CPU is possible given a preindexed database, and will be developed before GPU search due to versitility of CPU-based programs.
+- Development of search on CPU is possible given a pre-indexed database, and will be developed before GPU search due to versatility of CPU-based programs.

 ### Indexing ColBERTv2
 - Indexing requires a list of passage strings to be fed to the indexer.